UsabilityEngineering/ShoeExpert/phaseII/README.md

 ## Introduction

 The Phase II of the project aimed at enhancing the user experience (UX) of our application.
-We conducted several activities, including designing wireframes, and gathering informal user feedback from the SE and UX team.
+We conducted several activities, including designing wireframes and gathering informal user feedback from the SE and UX team.

 ## Methods